35 Keyboard Shortcuts That Increase Your Productivity in Windows 8.1

 Windows Key + L = Locks your Windows 8.1 PC or device and takes you to the Lock screen.

 Windows Key + P = Opens the Project sidebar for extending your image to a second screen.
-If you have multiple screens or if you are using a video projector, this sidebar allows you to choose how the image should be displayed.
-You can keep the image on one screen, duplicate it, extend it to another screen or only display things on a secondary screen.
+If you have multiple monitors or if you are using a video projector, this sidebar allows you to choose how the image should be displayed.
+You can keep the image on one screen, duplicate it, extend it to another screen or only display things on a secondary monitor.